 Asking your student about academic supports can open the door to follow-up questions such as, “Was there an academic support staff member that you connected with this semester?” or “If you didn’t use any academic supports last semester, is there one you can begin using next semester?
 Let’s look into it together” or “Tell me about your most challenging course this semester.
 What supports would you use if you had to do that course over again?”

 Colleges offer a variety of academic supports.
 Some are available to all students and some supports are eligibility based and require medical documentation.
 Use this time between semesters to research the college's academic supports.
 Here are some to explore:

-This question won't apply if your student was learning at home, but for students who were learning virtually or in person on campus, it's just as important to reflect on lifestyle habits as it is to talk about academics.
+This question won't apply if your student was learning at home, but for students who live in a dorm or off-campus apartment, it's just as important to reflect on lifestyle habits as it is to talk about academics.

 Be sure to examine and have a conversation about your student’s spending habits as it relates to food every semester.
 How much did they spend on food delivery such as Uber Eats or DoorDash?
 How much did they spend on vending machine snacks?
 Did they utilize all of the meals on their meal plan?
 Did they keep their room well stocked with healthy food as well as less healthy snacks?

 Asking questions about meals and nutrition can help parents identify their student’s typical eating patterns and spot red flags when/if these patterns change.